 Fly from Tokyo (10 flights daily JAL, ANA, ADO), Chuo Central or Kansai in Japan, or from Shanghai, Beijing, Seoul or Taipei internationally

 There’s a great variety to suit all budgets, from ryokan to top hotels.
-For easy access to shopping and nightlife stay close to centre, for example:
+For easy access to shopping and nightlife stay close to centre.

 The city’s English language tourist site is here